 Seek immediate medical attention if you develop severe stomach/abdominal pain, unusual tiredness, loss of appetite, dark urine, yellowing of skin or eyes, unusual bleeding or bruising, or mental/mood changes.

-USES: This drug must be used in combination with other HIV medications to help control HIV infection.
+USES: This drug must be used with other HIV medications to help control HIV infection.
+It helps to decrease the amount of HIV in your body so your immune system can work better.
 This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.